i-m-javed/vectorj-showcase/README.md

 * Deployment, monitoring, and ongoing platform maintenance

 VectorJ is being actively developed with a strong focus on creating a unified ecosystem for student networking, hackathons, collaboration, and professional growth.

+## Project Status

+🚀 Active Development

+VectorJ is actively evolving with new features, platform enhancements, and community-focused improvements aimed at supporting students, institutions, and event organizers.

 ## Note